-Fifteen different clinical and intensive programs are currently available for students to choose from.
-These programs are varied in terms of both subject matter and program models, offering students considerable flexibility in how they structure their Osgoode experience.
+Seventeen different clinical and intensive programs are currently available for students to choose from.
+These programs vary in terms of both subject matter and program models, offering students considerable flexibility in how they structure their Osgoode experience.
 The current programs include:

 Osgoode also has an extensive mooting and lawyering skills competition program.
-Our students participate in over 15 different competitions, across Canada and internationally, each year.
-Students receive academic credit for their participation in these programs.
+Each year our students participate in close to 20 different competitions across Canada and internationally.
+Students receive academic credit for participation in these programs.

 In addition to programs available for academic credit, the Office of Experiential Education also facilitates a variety of extracurricular programs offering students the opportunity to gain lawyering skills outside the classroom.
-These include Osgoode’s chapter of Pro Bono Students Canada and the Family Law Project, Law in Action within Schools (LAWS), the Innovation Clinic, and the Justice and Corporate Accountability Project.
-Participation in these (and many other) experiences can be used to satisfy the Osgoode Public Interest Requirement.
+Some of these include Osgoode’s chapter of Pro Bono Students Canada and the Family Law Project, Law in Action within Schools (LAWS), the Innovation Clinic, and the Justice and Corporate Accountability Project.
+Participation in these as well as many other programs can satisfy the Osgoode Public Interest Requirement.